flatpak/flatpak-docs/docs/electron.rst

 -------------------

 The standard guidelines on sandbox permissions apply to Electron applications.
+However, Electron does not use Wayland by default.
+So for display access, only X11 should be used as the default configuration.
+This will make Electron use Xwayland in a wayland session and nothing else is required.

-However, Electron does not currently support Wayland, so for display access, only X11 should be used.
-The sample app also configures pulseaudio for sound and enables network access:
+The sample app also configures pulseaudio for sound and enables network access.

 .. code-block:: yaml